South Wales Central

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary There was a lack of a robust system to ensure mental health patients, especially those with psychotic episodes, were seen and re-engaged, leading to discharge without adequate follow-up after an initial appointment failure.
+Concerns summary (AI summary) There was a lack of a robust system to ensure mental health patients, especially those with psychotic episodes, were seen and re-engaged, leading to discharge without adequate follow-up after an initial appointment failure.

 Jac Davies